I keep having the same conversation over and over.

 Isn’t that an awful lot of power to give those who gaslight, that they get to decide whether the person they have harmed can be heard?

-And yes, gaslighting happens to male-of-centre people too.
+And yes, gaslighting happens to masculine-identified people too.
 Those who have experienced it need to help and support each other rather than be in competition.
 We experience it in different ways based on how much society colludes with it.
-When men gaslight women or feminine-of-centre people, this picks up the larger cultural gaslighting of women and the cultural training to centre men, to massively amplify the harm and police the survivor and throw the survivor under the bus to protect unspoken social norms that tell women to be quiet, pliant and silent.
+When people who have male privilege gaslight women and femmes, this picks up the larger cultural gaslighting of women and the cultural training to centre men, to massively amplify the harm and police the survivor and throw the survivor under the bus to protect unspoken social norms that tell women to be quiet, pliant and silent.
 Same is true of children who have this done to them: they are not believed.
 The best thing you can do if you’ve experienced this and had it happen to you and you are a guy is to use that intimate knowledge of how deeply mindfucking it is to connect with and support women who survive in a context in which the entire culture gaslights them every day (see Rebecca Solnit on this).
-That cultural context means when an individual guy engages in the more extreme gaslighting abuse, women and feminine-of-centre people are much more susceptible and much less able to get heard.
+That cultural context means when an individual guy engages in the more extreme gaslighting abuse, women and femmes are much more susceptible to being impacted and much less able to get heard.

 So do we need another word?